jacoblearned/kitchen-pulumi/examples/aws/serverless-rest-api-lambda/README.md

 This Pulumi project manages a simple serverless REST API that is tested with Kitchen-Pulumi.
 This project serves as a good tutorial on Kitchen-Pulumi's feature set.

-## Setup
+## Setup Kitchen-Pulumi

 If you don't have the Pulumi CLI installed, please install it before continuing.
 You can download it following [these instructions](https://www.pulumi.com/docs/reference/install/).
+Additionally, ensure you have active [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) as this tutorial will create live resources in your AWS account.

 1. To get started, clone this repository and navigate to this directory: